 Make a difference today and save on taxes.
 It’s possible when you support Haverford College through your IRA.

 You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as Haverford College without having to pay income taxes on the money.
-Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at Haverford.
+Gifts of any value $100,000 or less are eligible for this benefit and you can find satisfaction knowing that you are making a difference at Haverford.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Q. I’m turning age 70½ in a few months.
 Can I make this gift now?